Akhtar-Munir/MultiCalculator/README.md

 # MultiCalculator
 Multi Calculator is  written in java.
+Developed for simple calculation, Unit conversion, Document text calculation and Scientific calculation